IPPSR/CongressData/cran-comments.md

 0 errors | 0 warnings | 0 notes

 * This is a resubmission.
-In version 1.5.1 I have
+In version 1.5.2 I have

-- fixed the title
+- added \value to .Rd files regarding exported methods
-- added single quotes to the dataset name
+- replace the print() call with a messaging function